Man reading through a contract he's going to sign.

 3. If the default isn’t cleared, the lender can invoke accelerated payments by sending an acceleration letter.

-4. The borrower is required to pay the remaining balance in full, agree to a short sale or home transfer, or enter foreclosure proceedings.
+4. The borrower is required to pay the entire balance in full, agree to a short sale or home transfer, or enter the foreclosure process.

 5. The borrower may also have options to reinstate the loan after acceleration.